Underwater Navigation & Robotics

 Our innovations are bringing new levels of operability, performance and versatility that are assisting our subsea clients achieve objectives more effectively and efficiently than ever before.

 Submerged environments present very special and difficult challenges that can become impossible for human divers to overcome.
 Diving at depth and its inherent dangers, coupled with the need for improved efficiency have made alternatives an absolute necessity.
-Mechanised divers in the form of ROV, AUV and specialised underwater vehicles has dramatically reduced the need for human divers, however, also comes with its own challenges.
+Mechanized divers in the form of ROV, AUV and specialized underwater vehicles has dramatically reduced the need for human divers, however, also comes with its own challenges.

-Today’s world demands rapid and precise execution of tasks to minimise environmental impacts, reduce carbon emissions, resource use and to keep costs down.
-Marine and subsea operations are traditionally extremely expensive through the use of large vessels, specialised crew and heavy, complex equipment.
+Today’s world demands rapid and precise execution of tasks to minimize environmental impacts, reduce carbon emissions, resource use and to keep costs down.
+Marine and subsea operations are traditionally extremely expensive through the use of large vessels, specialized crew and heavy, complex equipment.
 This old paradigm is undergoing huge change due to the advent of autonomous systems and the application of task-centric artificial intelligence.

 Lightweight uncrewed surface vessels (USV) and autonomous underwater vehicles (AUV) can quickly perform inspection missions, with oversight and decision making performed on-shore to create new levels of overall efficiency.
 UAVs (uncrewed aerial vehicles) are even being used to deploy and retrieve AUVs offshore.
 Repetitive inspection tasks, for example, off-shore wind turbine footings and navigational buoy moorings can be inspected using the Hydrus autonomous underwater robotic drone.
 The robot can even remain resident to the area, charge and deploy itself and make decisions based on observation of specific phenomena.